octahedron00/MNIST_by_C/2_mnist_CNN/README.md

 Error rate : ~ 1.4% in 10 epochs

-Features : **Better Accuracy**, because of adding positional information
+Features : **Better Accuracy**, because of adding positional information by convolution

 ---